renlulu/ParseProject/DragonZIL/project.md

 ---
+name: DragonZIL
-name: DragonZILdescription: A game that allows you to buy digital collectible "dragons" with ZIL, which mate, fight and mutate.
+description: A game that allows you to buy digital collectible "dragons" with ZIL, which mate, fight and mutate.
 logo:
 categories: Gaming, dApp
 status: Live